Road Safety Authority: History and Governance

-The organisation's headquarters are located at Primrose Hill, Ballina, Co.
-Mayo.
-The current chairperson of the RSA is former TD Liz O'Donnell who succeeded veteran TV and radio celebrity, former host of the Late Late Show Gay Byrne.
-Mr. Byrne secured a second 5-year term in 2011.
+The organisation's headquarters are located at Primrose Hill, Ballina, County Mayo.
+The first chairperson of the RSA was veteran TV and radio celebrity, former host of the Late Late Show Gay Byrne.
+Byrne had been the chairperson since its foundation and secured a second 5-year term in 2011.
 However, on 16 June 2014, he announced his intention to step down as chairman on 5 August 2014.
+Former TD Liz O'Donnell fulfilled the role from 2015 to 2024.
+She was succeeded in February 2025 by Anne Graham, former CEO of the National Transport Authority.